-“We were out-of-state when my mom called with horrible news.
-Our beloved Lab of 13 years, Raphael, was gravely ill and would have to be euthanized,” she recalled, her voice trailing off.
-“There was no time for final ‘goodbyes…’ last kisses… or long hugs… only my official approval to end his suffering.
-I tearfully agreed and went into surgery soul sick.”
+I was four hours away from undergoing surgery when my cellphone rang.
+We were out-of-state when my mom called with horrible news.
+Our beloved Lab of thirteen years, Raphael, was gravely ill and had to be euthanized.
+There was no time for final goodbyes… last kisses… or long hugs… only my official approval to end his suffering.
+I tearfully agreed and went into surgery soul sick.

-A few month later, her five-year-old son, Anastas, lightened the mood by bringing home a book about Russian Blue Cats.
-“He asked if we could get him one… a cat?
+A few months later, my five-year-old son, Anastas, lightened the mood by bringing home a book about Russian Blue Cats.
+He asked if we could get him one… a cat?
 The idea never entered my mind.
-I had always been a ‘dog person,’” she said.
-“My father was a highly regarded dog breeder in Odessa, Southern Ukraine, so I grew up with gorgeous Black Russian Terriers, Moscow Shepherds, beautiful Collies and majestic Great Danes.
+I had always been a "dog person".
+My father was a dog breeder in Odessa, Southern Ukraine, so I grew up with Russian Terriers, Moscow Shepherds, Collies, and Great Danes.

-Eventually my husband, and I agreed with one condition… that the cat be a rescue.
-Actually he insisted because he wanted to be sure that a cat was a good fit before we spent the money that a “Real” Maine Coon would cost.
-“We looked for any shelter cat sort of resembling a Maine Coon,” she smiled.
-“We selected one and I named him Leopold after my favorite childhood Russian cartoon show, “Leopold the Cat.”
-While Leo was a far cry from a Maine Coon, he was great, and we soon decided to start looking for a pure pedigreed European Maine Coon.
+Eventually my husband and I agreed that we would get a cat.
+There was one condition… that the cat be a rescue.
+Actually, my husband insisted because he wanted to be sure that a cat was a good fit before we spent the money that a “Real” Maine Coon would cost.
+We looked for any shelter cat that “sort of” resembled a Maine Coon.
+We selected one, and I named him “Leo”, short for Leopold after my favorite childhood Russian cartoon show, “Leopold the Cat".
+While Leo was a far cry from a Maine Coon, he was great.
+Soon we decided to start looking for a pure pedigreed European Maine Coon.

-Europa, the Polish-bred kitten, would be the first to arrive.
-“She was the most beautiful thing I had ever seen -- a swirling fluff bowl of colors and sparkling personality.
-Naturally, she became the queen of the house. “
+Europa, a Polish-bred kitten, would be the first to arrive.
+She was the most beautiful thing I had ever seen -- a swirling fluff bowl of colors and a sparkling personality.
+Naturally, she became the queen of the house.